-Source Shares Why North West And Her Nanny Sat At Different Table Than Kim Kardashian In Recent Outing
+Source Shares Why North West & Nanny Sat At Different Table Than Kim Kardashian In Recent Outing, Per ‘People’

 “Kim was filming and North expressed that she didn’t want to be on camera, so she sat at a table next to Kim,” the source shared.

-The same source also pointed out that it is common for the Kardashian kids to sit separate from their parents from time to time while they’re filming episodes of Keeping Up With the Kardashians, especially when the kids want to be kept off camera or if there’s adult conversation going on.
+The same source also pointed out that it is common for the Kardashian kids to sit separately from their parents from time to time while they’re filming episodes of Keeping Up with the Kardashians, especially when the kids want to be kept off camera or if there’s adult conversation going on.

-Currently, Season 15 of Keeping Up With the Kardashians is airing on E! and Kim recently revealed to fans that Season 16 is has just begun filming.
-As the Inquisitr shared yesterday the mother of three woke up on Monday morning, feeling grateful for her life.
-Along with a photo of herself signing an autograph for an adoring fan, the reality star shared a heartfelt caption with her 100 million plus followers.
+Currently, Season 15 of Keeping Up with the Kardashians is airing on E! and Kim recently revealed to fans that Season 16 has just begun filming.
+As the Inquisitr shared yesterday, the mother of three woke up on Monday morning feeling grateful for her life.
+Along with a photo of herself signing an autograph for an adoring fan, the reality star shared a heartfelt caption with her 100 million-plus followers.

 “We start filming Season 16 of KUWTK next week.
 Woke up feeling forever grateful!”

-Season 15 is just a few episodes deep and a few of the major story lines that are playing out on the current season of the show are both Kylie and Khloe’s pregnancies as well as the relationship between Scott Disick and Kourtney Kardashian and how they are co-parenting.
+Season 15 is just a few episodes deep and a few of the major storylines that are playing out on the current season of the show are both Kylie and Khloe’s pregnancies as well as the relationship between Scott Disick and Kourtney Kardashian and how they are co-parenting.

 Additionally, there is talk that Tristan Thompson’s cheating scandal may play out on the show but there are conflicting reports.
 So it seems as though fans will just have to wait until the entire season airs to find out whether or not the drama will indeed play out on the small screen.

-Fans who wish to keep up with the famous reality TV family when Keeping Up with the Kardashians airs on Sunday nights at 9 p.m. on E!
+Fans can keep up with the famous reality TV family when Keeping Up with the Kardashians airs on Sunday nights at 9 p.m. on E!